-As for the credit analysis and management of each loan at the banking subsidiary, the Group makes efforts to ensure the independence of the audit division (Loan Division and Solutions Division) from the business promotion division.
+As for the credit analysis and management of each loan at the banking subsidiary, the Group makes efforts to ensure the independence of the investigation division from the business promotion division.
 The Board of Directors and other appropriate body review each loan for large obligor as well as the credit policy.
 Thus the Group has focused on the development and improvement of its credit analysis system.
 Meanwhile, Loan Business Division established within the Loan Headquarters, is managing housing loans receivable.